BrainBloomAI/Backend/docs.md

 - `timestamp` - ISO datetime string of attempt creation time.
 - `timeTaken` - Time taken in seconds as a double value to utter this attempt.

+`GameEvaluation`:
+- `evaluationID` - Primary key.
+- `associatedGameID` - Foreign key to `Game`.
+Optional relationship from `Game` to `GameEvaluation`.
+- `listening` - AI-estimated evaluation metric for listening.
+Nullable.
+- `eq` - AI-estimated evaluation metric for emotional intelligence.
+Nullable.
+- `tone` - AI-estimated evaluation metric for tone.
+Nullable.
+- `helpfulness` - AI-estimated evaluation metric for helpfulness.
+Nullable.
+- `clarity` - AI-estimated evaluation metric for clarity.
+Nullable.
+- `simpleDescription` - Simple description of the evaluation.
+Should be shown to the user.
+Nullable.
+- `fullDescription` - Full description of the evaluation.
+Should be shown to staff.
+Nullable.

 # Authentication Flow

 Users can prove their identity to the server by using an authentication token.
 This token is unique system-wide and is provided upon a successful login.